webgme/webgme/docs/getting_started/dependencies.rst

     node --version

 Windows
-  Simply click on the link above and make sure to install the LTS!
+  Go `to nodejs.org <https://nodejs.org/>`_ and make sure to download and install the LTS!
 At the time of writing this that would be version v8.12.0.
-  Alternatively install nvm (node version manager) which enables you to have multiple version of node installed.
+  Alternatively install `nvm (node version manager) https://github.com/coreybutler/nvm-windows`_ which enables you to have multiple version of node installed.

 Linux based operating systems (and macOS)
   On linux based systems it is recommended to install node using nvm (node version manager).
 It allows you to have multiple versions installed.